openmobilityfoundation/privacy-committee/README.md

 2. [Privacy and Security Considerations Checklist](https://docs.google.com/document/d/1K19Ax6Y79H9u1Vps3Er_lzuTMNX_BH90TcfAhk9CMN8/edit?folder=1lBm_mAxhgScvnGo_FISy5-YpsJb-WtnS#heading=h.29rw2t1kb2di)

 We're writing a guide for mobility data users that addresses key questions and considerations when making technology and policy decisions.

+3. Privacy Principles

+We are developing a set of principles to guide the OMF as it develops tools and technologies, and to articulate the common ground among public- and private-sector users of mobility data about the need to respect and protect individual privacy.

 ## Resources